syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/how-to/deploy-document-editor-component-for-mobile.md

 ## Document editor component for Mobile

-At present, Document editor component is not responsive for mobile, and we haven't ensured the editing functionalities in mobile browsers.
+At present, Document editor component is not responsive for mobile, and the editing functionalities aren't ensured in mobile browsers.
 Whereas it works properly as a document viewer in mobile browsers.

 Hence, it is recommended to switch the Document editor component as read-only in mobile browsers.
 Also, invoke `fitPage` method with `FitPageWidth` parameter in document change event, such as to display one full page by adjusting the zoom factor.

-The following example code illustrates how to deploy Document Editor component for Mobile.

 {% if page.publishingplatform == "aspnet-core" %}